tibbe/talks/bahug-2012/slides.md

 # Beware of the lazy base case

-Functions that are would otherwise be strict might be made lazy by the "base case":
+Functions that would otherwise be strict might be made lazy by the "base case":

 ~~~~ {.haskell}